“Drop cloths??? In our dining room? That you paint??? No, honey. No. Please? No.”

 We have two bay windows in our dining room and one of them meets the adjoining walls in this awkward way.
 There is also a built in cabinet under this window just to complicate matters.
 I could have used roman shades in this room but I really love the look of full-length panels, and this room needed some major softening with fabric.

-I retrofitted common cabinet knobs (1), sold in a party pack at Target, with these hanger bolts from Lowes (2).
+I retrofitted common cabinet knobs (1), with hanger bolts (2).
 One side of the hanger bolt screws into the knob (3) , and the other side screws into the wall (4).
-For some reason a couple of the hanger bolts would not screw into the knobs very far, but even if it just made a couple of turns, they are joined nice and tight.
+The 8/32″ x 1 1/2″ hanger bolts did the trick for the knobs I used.

 To hang curtains on knobs, a level is a must.
 Lightly draw a line using the level as your guide, then measure, mark and drill evenly spaced pilot holes for the knobs.
 Erase pencil marks and then screw knobs into the pilot holes.